bitlaab-bolt/quill/docs/usage.md

 # How to use

-First import Quill on your zig file.
+First, import Quill on your Zig source file.

 ```zig
 const quill = @import("quill");
 ```

-Import common quill modules to use through out the examples.
+Now, import common quill modules to use through out the examples.

 ```zig
 const Dt = quill.Types;